Monitoring Linux resource usage with Wazuh

 Wazuh dashboard

-Click the upper-left menu icon and navigate to OpenSearch Dashboards -> Visualize -> Create new visualization.
+Select the top left menu ☰ and navigate to Explore -> Visualize -> Create new visualization

 We use the line visualization format and wazuh-alerts-* as the index pattern name.
 This will create a data tab where the required filters are specified.
 The image below shows a sample visualization using the settings above.